Follow me

 Elisabeth Prass with Pablo Rodriguez.

 Do the Quebec Liberals have enough fuel in the engine to take advantage of all this chaos and be seen across the province as a viable alternative?
-Former federal cabinet minister Pablo Rodriguez is the new leader and I must admit I bought into concerns about his low profile since he took on the top job.
-Unquestionably, he needs to be more out there.
-Both the CAQ and the PQ continue to hand him reasons “not” to vote for them gift wrapped.
+Just a month ago I was invited to a fundraiser for D’Arcy McGee Liberal MNA Elisabeth Prass.
+The guest speaker was former federal cabinet minister and then Quebec Liberal Party leader Pablo Rodriguez.
+I must admit I bought into concerns about his low profile since he took on the top job.
+Unquestionably, he needed to be more out there.
+Both the CAQ and the PQ continued to hand him reasons “not” to vote for them gift wrapped.

 Councillor Andee Shuster, Mayor Elect David Tordjman, myself and Councillor Steven Erdelyi were in attendance to support our MNA.